mustymustafa/blockchain-web3/README.md

 # blockchain-web3
 This is an on-going personal web3 blockcahin project in Reactjs.

-You can run the project my installing the node_modules using:
+You can run the project by installing the node_modules using:

   yarn

+	&&

   yarn run dev